First European component installed at neutral beam test facility

 of the SPIDER beam dump.)

-The European agency collaborated with the Italian company COELME for the design, manufacture and installation of the high voltage deck, a mechanical structure that will hold power supply equipment weighing around 40 tons.
+The European agency collaborated with the Italian company COELME for the design, manufacture and installation of the high voltage deck, a mechanical structure that will hold power supply equipment weighing around 40 tonnes.
 The delivery and acceptance of the component marks the end of a four-month installation period during which each individual sub-component underwent verification before the final electric tests were performed on the ensemble.

 "This is a major achievement," said Daniel Gutierrez, technical officer for the European Domestic Agency.
 "We are especially pleased because we have not faced any major problems during installation or testing and everything has been carried out in accordance with our planned time schedule.
 The HVD is now ready to host the ion source and extraction power supplies (ISEPS